greenfork/nimraylib_now/README.md

 2. Shared library linking - this is activated with `-d:nimraylib_now_shared` flag passed to the Nim compiler and it requires a present `libraylib.so` or similar file depending on your OS in your library load path.
-Shared linking means that all Raylib functionality is inside a separate file and several game files can all use this same shared Raylib file.
+Shared linking means that all Raylib functionality is contained inside a separate file and several game files can all use this same shared Raylib file.
    This option is usually preferable for Linux.

 3. Manual library linking - this is activated with `-d:nimraylib_now_linkingOverride` flag passed to the Nim compiler.
 This means that you build the Raylib library yourself and link it, for example with option `--passL:`.
-This is a preferable option for any non-desktop targets such as Android or Emscripten.
+This is a preferable option for unsupported targets such as Android or Raspberry Pi.

 ## Install Raylib as a static library